Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

   - "green cluster" and "green app gateway" with aks_turn_on=true and appgw_turn_on=true
   - A record mapped with the PIP of the Green Application Gateway

-## T0: Blue Cluster is On
+## T0: Blue Cluster is On.
+Deploy the AKS cluster

 Follow the steps starting [here](./02-state-storage.md) to deploy the private cluster using the default values if you haven't already but do not deploy the workload (stage 08).
 > :warning: Do not deploy the fruit smoothie application highlighted in step 08-workload.md The default values are: